evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4_Cross_Turismo/_index.md

 ## Performance

 With overboost, the Porsche Taycan 4 Cross Turismo reaches a maximum power of 350 kW (476 hp / 469 bhp).
 Without overboost, it delivers 280 kW (381 hp / 376 bhp).
-The maximum torque is 500 Nm (369 ft-lb).
+The maximum torque is 500 Nm (369 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.1 seconds and reaches a top speed of 220 km/h (137 mph), demonstrating its solid performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 93,4 kWh and a net usable capacity of 83,7 kWh, providing an 9,7 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 93,4 kWh and a net usable capacity of 83,7 kWh, providing an 9,7 kWh buffer (10.4%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 490 to 416 km (305-259 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 17.1 kWh/100 km for the base model and 20.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.